Stereotypes of Indigenous peoples of Canada and the United States: Ecology-affiliated stereotypes

 One named stereotype with affiliation to ecology is the "Noble Savage" stereotype.
-When referring to American Indians as "Noble Savages", it is implied that these individuals have acquired a special kinship with their "land, water, and wildlife."
+When referring to American Indians as "Noble Savages", it is implied that these individuals have acquired a special kinship with their "land, water, and wildlife".
 Furthermore, this stereotype implicitly states that American Indians do not allow themselves or their environment to be corrupted by commercialization or industrialization and that they strive to preserve their environment and keep it untouched.
 This stereotype has stemmed from the long-term enthrallment many non-natives have had with this particular minority group, causing American Indians to be viewed as "objects of reverence and fascination".

-In the book, "Tending the wild: Native American Knowledge and the Management of California’s Natural Resources", written by Kat Anderson, Anderson delves into the "hunter-gatherer" stereotype.
-The "hunter-gatherer" stereotype describes those that survive solely on hunted animals and gathering of berries and other edible plants.
+Kat Anderson's book, Tending the wild: Native American Knowledge and the Management of California's Natural Resources, delves into the "hunter-gatherer" stereotype which describes survival solely on hunting animals and gathering of berries and other plants.
 The author attempts to break this stereotype by illustrating the varied ways Indigenous peoples of California tended and supported their environment.
 California Natives have utilized methods, such as effective harvesting, controlled burning, and selectively pruning, in order to maintain their environment and keep many plant and animal species flourishing.
 Through the book, Anderson wanted to accurately spread the ecological knowledge of California natives to shed light on the impact these groups have had on surrounding wildlife areas.

 Inuit stereotypes

-Inuit, often referred to as Eskimos (which many see as derogatory), are usually depicted dressed in parkas, paddling kayaks, which the Inuit invented, carving out trinkets, living in igloos, going fishing with a harpoon, hunting whales, traveling by sleigh and huskies, eating cod liver oil and the men are called Nanook about the documentary Nanook of the North.
+Inuit, often referred to as Eskimos (which many see as derogatory), are usually depicted dressed in parkas, paddling kayaks, which the Inuit invented, carving out trinkets, living in igloos, fishing with a harpoon, hunting whales, traveling by sleigh and huskies, eating cod liver oil, and the men are called Nanook from the documentary Nanook of the North.
 Eskimo children may have a seal for a best friend.

 Eskimos are sometimes shown rubbing noses together in greeting ritual, referred to as Eskimo kissing in Western culture, and only loosely based on an authentic Inuit practice known as kunik.
 They are also often depicted surrounded by polar bears or walruses.